What is MetaCOG Online?

 MetaCOG Online FAQs

-Do I have to use SMARTS to use the MetaCOG?
+Do I have to use SMARTS to use MetaCOG Online?

 You don’t have to be a SMARTS user to use MetaCOG Online.
 Non-SMARTS users will still get a lot out of the executive function strengths and challenges sections of the profiles to spark conversations, guide students’ self-reflection, and tailor your instruction to meet students’ needs.
 Being a SMARTS user makes teaching so much easier as the MetaCOG Online profiles connect directly to SMARTS lessons.
 Consequently, MetaCOG Online is a powerful tool to combine with our SMARTS strategies.